Protester drives at New Zealand police as cordon tightens - NewsBreak

 Chambers said the three officers who were sprayed with the unknown stinging substance had been treated at a hospital and were recovering well.

 The protest, which began when a convoy of cars and trucks drove to Parliament, was inspired by similar protests in Canada.
-Protesters have been well organized, setting up tents on the lawns outside Parliament and trucking in portable toilets, crates of donated food, and bales of straw to lay down when the grass turned to mud after Parliament Speaker Trevor Mallard in a failed effort to make them leave.
+Protesters have been well organized, setting up tents on the lawns outside Parliament and trucking in portable toilets, crates of donated food, and bales of straw to lay down when the grass turned to mud after Parliament Speaker Trevor Mallard turned on the sprinklers and blasted Barry Manilow tunes in a failed effort to make them leave.

 Protesters have even dug a vegetable garden, set up a daycare tent, and assembled makeshift showers as they signal their intent to stay for a long time.